larstp/Oslo-Community-Science-Museum/README.md

 </details>

 ## Description

+An engaging, informative, and user-friendly website for a new interactive science museum opening in Oslo.
+The site is fully static, designed for accessibility, and optimized for GitHub Pages hosting.11

+This is a repo for the Semester Project 1 at NOROFF FED1, OCT24FT.

+In this assignment we are to design and program a webpage for a fictitious Community Science Museum, with a focus on teaching kids science.

+The project is to show that we understand branding, target audience, hierarchy, semantic code, DRY principle, image optimization and everything else we have learned so far this semester.

+---

 Oslo Community Science Museum is a modern, interactive website for a new science museum in Oslo.
 The project demonstrates skills in: